Saturday, June 30, 2007

 Much like Legend of Zelda series, Metroid was one of those franchises I missed the first few times through.
 Still, it looked pretty damn cool in the commercials, so I figured it'd be fun.
 And it was, which is always a nice result.

 For those that haven't played it, bounty hunter Samus Aran lands on a space station, hunting Space Pirates.
-During her search she finds a few, but the station starts to fall apart, and she winds up following the survivors down to the planet below, called Tallon 4.
-Turns out the Space Pirates found a nifty substance called Phazon on the planet, and it just so happens to be one of those handy, all-purpose mutagens that you so often see in science fiction.
+She finds a few, but the station starts to fall apart, and she winds up following the survivors to the planet below, called Tallon 4.
+Turns out the Space Pirates found a nifty substance called Phazon on the planet.
+It just so happens to be one of those handy, all-purpose mutagens that you so often see in science fiction.
 Being eager to see how it can help them, the Space Pirates have started combining the Phazon with any of the life forms on the planet they can (it's all just wildlife, no sentient life left).
 Samus, having a severe dislike for Space Pirates, figures she might as well trash their plans while she blasts them to smithereens.
-The only hitch is that a stray energy surge on the space station somehow wiped out several of her weapons systems, and she's got to roam the planet and find them as she goes (which, incidentally, was also major part of Metroid Prime 2, which was a major part of why I didn't like that game.
+The only hitch is a stray energy surge on the space station somehow wiped out several of her weapons systems, and she's got to roam the planet and find them as she goes (which, incidentally, was also a major part of Metroid Prime 2, which was a major part of why I didn't like that game.
 You'd have thought she'd have learned her lesson, and kept back-ups on her ship).

 One aspect of the game, that can be good or bad depending on your perspective, is all the backtracking.
 Over the course of the game you will go through the same areas several times, because this time you have a new tool that can enable you to reach a door, or power-up, or something that you couldn't reach the last time you came through.
 It's a disorienting effect, because on the one hand, you know you're making progress because you accomplish something you hadn't previously.
 On the other, you're back in a location you were at two hours of gameplay ago, so it feels like running in circles, especially when you have to cross from one side of the world map to the other.
 But the added powers mean you can do more exploring, see different things, so I guess it really is all how you regard it.